ngladkikh/pkonfig/docs/index.md

 #### Yaml

-To parse YAML files [PyYaml](https://pyyaml.org/wiki/PyYAMLDocumentation) could be used wrapped with `Yaml` class:
+To parse YAML files, [PyYaml](https://pyyaml.org/wiki/PyYAMLDocumentation) could be used wrapped with `Yaml` class:

 ```python
 from pkonfig import Yaml